sasagawa888/eisl/documents/UNIXLIBS.md

 This has the effect of using a D implementation of the "getenv" extension instead of the C one.
 Encouragingly, the binary size is very similar because "-betterC" doesn't add much overhead over C.

-If you wanted to add other functions implemented in D, you will probably need to use more of the functions in *eisl.h*.
-Because the syntax is similar for a first pass, just copy/paste the declarations you need from *eisl.h* to *disl.d* which is it's D equivalent (a module of declarations only, no definitions).
+If you want to add other functions implemented in D you will probably need to use more of the functions in *eisl.h*.
+Because the syntax is similar, for a first pass just copy/paste the declarations you need from *eisl.h* to *disl.d* which is it's D equivalent (a module of declarations only, no definitions).

 As I said, this is all just an experiment but I thought it was interesting.
 Maybe someone else will too.